 - In general, do not hyphenate words beginning with the prefixes co, non, pre, post, or re unless there is a possibility of confusion (co-op, post-master’s) or the root word begins with a capital letter (post-Renaissance).

 - Hyphenate an adjective-noun modifier if there is a possibility of confusion (high-level class).
-It is not necessary to hyphenate when the pair is familiar (high school student).
+It is not necessary to hyphenate when the pair is familiar (high school student but first-generation student).

 - Do not hyphenate compounds with vice (vice chair, vice president).